 - Follow the recipe carefully.
 Bone-in chicken cooks for a longer time than boneless pieces.
 Cover the grill except when turning the chicken.

-- First brown and sear the chicken on all sides.
-Brown boneless thighs and drumsticks for 4-5 minutes on each side.
-Sear bone-in pieces for 5-6 minutes on each side.
+- First, brown and sear the chicken on all sides.
+Brown boneless thighs and drumsticks for 4 to 5 minutes on each side.
+Sear bone-in pieces for 5 to 6 minutes on each side.
 Never turn chicken until it can be moved easily or you'll tear the meat.

-- Move boneless chicken pieces to the cooler side of the grill and cook for another 3-4 minutes on each side, turning once, until a meat thermometer registers 165 degrees F for thighs and drumsticks.
+- Move boneless chicken pieces to the cooler side of the grill and cook for another 3 to 4 minutes on each side, turning once, until a meat thermometer registers 165 F for thighs and drumsticks.

-- Move bone-in pieces to the cooler side of the grill and cook for another 5-7 minutes on each side, turning once, until a meat thermometer registers 165 degrees F for thighs and drumsticks.
+- Move bone-in pieces to the cooler side of the grill and cook for another 5 to 7 minutes on each side, turning once, until a meat thermometer registers 165 F for thighs and drumsticks.

-- If you want to brush with a sauce, do so in the last 5-10 minutes on the grill or the sauce will burn.
+- If you want to brush with a sauce, do so in the last 5 to 10 minutes on the grill or the sauce will burn.

 - Remove chicken from the grill, cover, and let rest for 5 to 10 minutes to let the juices redistribute and to let the temp climb to the perfect number.
 Then serve it proudly.